EvaMH-jpg/ArchiveProject1-master/README.md

-# RESEARCH
+# RESEARCH - "How to archive humans rights/ children's rights in an everchanging globalized world?"

 In my research I included more sources than only the Molo Songololo Magazine.

-I am dealing with the research question: "How to archive humans rights/ children's rights in an everchanging globalized world?"

-Therefore I gathered different contents and sources regarding this topic.
+I am very interested in human rights in general and different happenings regarding this topic around the world and in different time periods.
+Therefore I gathered different contents and sources regarding this topic–leading to experiments with this content.

 ## 1. Molo Songololo